 Check out more delicious dinner rolls recipes such as Honey Butter Rolls and Cheesy Garlic Rolls – two of my other favorites to make on special occasions and holidays!

-What set these Japanese milk buns apart from regular bread is the use of tangzhong, which is a mixture of flour and milk cooked and whisked until it become a paste.
+What set these Japanese milk buns (also called Asian milk rolls) apart from regular bread is the use of tangzhong, which is a mixture of flour and milk cooked and whisked until it become a paste.

-I had milk bread rolls as dinner rolls for the first time at a restaurant in New York City, and I thought it was a genius idea.
-It’s like regular dinner roll, but MUCH better.
-With some melted butter on it, it is truly **chef kiss**.
+I had Japanese milk bread dinner rolls for the first time at a restaurant in New York City, and I thought it was a genius idea.
+It’s like traditional dinner rolls, but MUCH better.
+With some melted butter on it, it is truly **chef’s kiss**.

-With the holidays right around the corner, I highly recommend elevating regular dinner rolls by making these milk bread rolls instead!
+With the holidays right around the corner, I highly recommend elevating regular dinner rolls by making these Hokkaido milk bread buns instead!

-The only additional step you’ll have to take is making that tangzhong, which literally takes about five minutes.
+The only additional step you’ll have to take is making that tangzhong starter, which literally takes about five minutes.

-Because of the use of tangzhong, there is an added element of that gorgeous creamy flavor and soft fluffy textures to regular dinner rolls.
+The tangzhong, besides sounding cool, gelatinizes the starches so that the bread is more moist, giving the added elements of that gorgeous creamy flavor and soft fluffy textures to regular dinner rolls.
 It is so good, and SO WORTH IT.

 Ingredients